phongnguyen1906/AnalyzingSeattleAirBnB/2. Disaster Response Pipeline/README.md

 # Disaster Response Pipeline Project

+### Introdution:
+This project apply Data Engineer techniques to build and deploy ETL & Machine Learning Pipeline to help classify responses from a disater events into different categories, so that help can arrive quickly and accurately to  those who really need it.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.